ngi-nix/channeler/docs/architecture.md

 1. `Encryption` - takes an unencrypted packet and encrypts it [not yet implemented]
 1. `Checksum` - calculates the packet checksum.
-Depending on the crypto algorithm, this might be subsumed into the encryption pipeline.
+Depending on the crypto algorithm, this might be subsumed into the encryption pipeline, and as such it is explicitly *not* part of message bundling.
 1. `Buffer` - places the filter in the output buffer.
 1. The last filter provides data and other notifications to the I/O loop.